-Fire managers for the New River Gorge National River in West Virginia are preparing for four prescribed fires between February 25 and May 31, weather permitting.
+Fire managers for the New River Gorge National Park and Preserve in West Virginia are preparing for four prescribed fires between February 25 and May 31, weather permitting.

 Plans include burning four separate units ranging from five to 45 acre, according to Julena Campbell, public affairs officer for the National Park Service in southern West Virginia.